Air conditioned clothing

-Air cooled clothing is a term for clothing that actively cools down the wearer.
+Air conditioned clothing is a term for clothing that actively cools down the wearer.
 It has primarily been used by workers in areas where air conditioning systems cannot be easily installed, such as tunnels and underground construction sites.
 Air-cooled clothing on the market does not operate by actually cooling down the air, as a room AC unit does.
 Instead, it increases the natural body cooling of the wearer by blowing air and sometimes water vapor around the body, decreasing skin temperature by the evaporation of sweat and vapor.

 History

 Patents for air cooled clothing have been around for years, but few products have actually made it to market.
 Hiroshi Ichigawa, a former Sony engineer spent 6 years to develop Kuchofuku, or "air-conditioned clothing" and launched his company in 2004 to manufacture and sell it.
 He first developed the water cooling system, but changed it to the air cooling system later because it was too uncomfortable to feel wet cloth.
 Another company that brought air conditioned shirts to market is Octocool, which is an online distributor of air cooled clothes.
 Attached to the clothing are two lightweight fans that help draw in air and help vaporize sweat.
 The fans, attached to the back of the clothing near the waist, are about 10 cm wide and run on rechargeable lithium ion batteries that last between 8.5 and 59 hours depending on the speed of the fan.